At VirtaMove, We’re Movers

-Thanks to our deep domain expertise and patents, we’ve successfully moved thousands of legacy Windows Server applications for hundreds of clients.
+We help your organization move forward, backed by a decade of Windows Server application migration expertise.
+We’ve successfully moved thousands of legacy Windows Server applications for hundreds of clients.
 We understand the problem both at a theoretical and practical level.
 VirtaMove has overcome many significant hurdles to make it easier to move old workloads to new servers.
-Day in and day out, we successfully automate the stateful installation of Windows 2000, WS2003, and WS2008 applications on new virtual machines and servers running WS2012 and WS2016.
+Day in and day out, we successfully automate the stateful installation of Windows 2000, WS2003, and WS2008 applications on new virtual machines and servers running WS2012, WS2016, and now WS2019 in production environments.

 VirtaMove’s Mission is to move the world’s legacy applications to make organizations more successful and secure.